-EPIC TOMATOES: HOW TO SELECT AND GROW THE BEST VARIETIES OF ALL TIME [Craig Lehoullier.]
+SELECT AND GROW THE BEST VARIETIES OF ALL TIME [Craig Lehoullier.]
 Craig introduced Cherokee Purple to SESE and the world.
-He has grown thousands of tomato varieties, most of them in hot and humid North Carolina, and here he shares his hard-won wisdom on how to grow great tasting tomatoes.
+He has grown thousands of tomato varieties, most of them in hot and humid North Carolina, and here he shares his hardwon wisdom on how to EPIC TOMATOES: HOW TO grow great tasting tomatoes.
 A beautiful book is filled with great pictures of amazing tomatoes.
-Softcover, 256 pp. #91184 \$29.95 FARMING WHILE BLACK: SOUL FIRE FARM'S PRACTICAL GUIDE TO LIBERA-TION ON THE LAND [Leah Penniman] A rich and culturally relevant how-to manual for black and brown farmers.
+Softcover, 256 pp. #91184 \$29.95 FARMING WHILE BLACK: SOUL FIRE FARM'S PRACTICAL GUIDE TO LIBERATION ON THE LAND [Leah Penniman] A rich and culturally relevant how-to manual for black and brown farmers.
 Filled with uplifting stories of black contributions to agriculture and

-Leah Penniman

-the ongoing work at Soul Fire Farm to build an anti-racist and just food system.
+Leah Penniman the ongoing work at Soul Fire Farm to build an anti-racist and just food system.
 "This is the most inspiring book I have read in years" - Ira Wallace.
-Softcover, 368 pp. #91193 \$34.95

-OLD

-GROW OR DIE: THE

-GOOD GUIDE TO

-S

-SURVIVAL GARDENING

-SURVIVAL GARDENING

-unst

-[David the Good]

-uct informative, and

-very entertaining

-little book

-for beginner

-gardeners-or

-more experienced

-growers who want a

-different perspective.

-David the Good is

-a popular blogger

-and author who

-writes about

-"survival gardening" in times when store-bought food, electricity, fuel, and other 'essentials' are not available.
+Softcover, 368 pp. #91193 \$34.95 GROW OR DIE: THE GOOD GUIDE TO SURVIVAL GARDENING [David the Good] This is an eccentric, informative, and very entertaining little book for beginner gardeners-or more experienced growers who want a different perspective.
+David the Good is a popular blogger and author who writes about "survival gardening" in times when store-bought food, electricity, fuel, and other 'essentials' are not available.
 He is clearly an experienced gardener who loves to experiment and learn, and writes with an irreverent, jokey style.
-Softcover, 199 pp. #91204 \$12.00 and address nutrient deficiencies.
-Diane's humor and simple language will help you remember the lessons!
+Softcover, 199 pp. #91204 \$14.99 language will help you remember the lessons!
 Diane lives in Nevada County, California, which gets about 46 inches of rain per year - just a little more than our home in Virginia.
 Softcover, 176 pp. #91202 \$16.95 LAZY-ASS GARDENING: MAXIMIZE YOUR SOIL, MINIMIZE YOUR TOIL [Robert Kourik] Get the practical wisdom of Robert Kourik's 40+ years of gardening and landscaping in California.
 (Most of his advice transplants well to other climates!)

-HARNESS THE POWER OF THE SOIL FOOD WEB TO CREATE YOUR BEST GARDEN EVER [Diane Miessler] Practical, science-based descriptions of soil structure and the soil food web.
-Includes instructions on how to make compost, compost tea, and biochar, as well as how to increase soil biodiversity encies.
-Diane's humor GROW YOUR SOIL!

-Lazy-Ass Gardening Kourik is an enthusiastic gardener who likes doing smart things that save him work so that he has the time to sit out in his garden and enjoy it.
+Kourik is an enthusiastic gardener who likes doing smart things that save him work so that he has the time to sit out in his garden and enjoy it.
 Great advice for watering, tools, soil, pruning, veggies, fruit, and landscaping.
 Fun and engaging.
+Softcover, 241 pp. #91203 \$24.95

+GROW YOUR SOIL!
+HARNESS THE POWER OF THE SOIL FOOD WEB TO CREATE YOUR BEST GARDEN

-Softcover, 241 pp. #91203 \$24.95 THE MARKET GAR-DENER: A SUCCESSFUL GROWER'S HANDBOOK FOR SMALL-SCALE ORGANIC FARMING [Jean-Martin Fortier.]
+EVER [Diane Miessler] Practical, sciencebased descriptions of soil structure and the soil food web.
+Includes instructions on how to make compost, compost tea, and biochar, as well as how to increase soil biodiversity and address nutrient deficiencies.
+Diane's humor and simple THE MARKET GARDENER: A SUCCESSFUL GROWER'S HANDBOOK FOR SMALL-SCALE ORGANIC FARMING [Jean-Martin Fortier.]
 Practical information for the small-scale organic farmer: how to grow better, not bigger.
 The style is down-to-earth and so readable you want to sit down with it like a novel.
 Learn how Jean-Martin and his wife Maude-Helen gross \$110,000 on 1.5 acres.
 Anyone starting out in market farming or serious about producing their own food can benefit from reading this book.
 Softcover, 224 pp. #91185 \$24.95